jaspector

 A building permit is required for any construction, enlargement, alteration, repair, moving, demolition, or occupancy change of a building or structure within Irving.

-Typical processing time is Single-family homes and duplexes: approximately 3 business days; correction cycles add approximately 3 business days each.
+Building permit processing times in Irving, TX typically run Single-family homes and duplexes: approximately 3 business days; correction cycles add approximately 3 business days each.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Irving, TX.
 The following work is generally exempt: Painting (interior or exterior); Wallpapering; Carpet installation and vinyl/hard-surface flooring (non-structural); Cabinetry installation (no structural work); Replacing fixtures or appliances at existing connections (except water heaters); Weatherstripping and caulking; Non-structural shelving and minor fixture replacement; Fence repair/replacement under 6 feet in height (note: new fences require permit regardless of height); Roof repairs without structural changes (note: full reroofing requires permit); HVAC replacement 'in kind' at existing location (confirm with city).
 Note: Exempt work does not override zoning, HOA, or deed restriction requirements.
 Exempt work must still comply with all codes.
 When in doubt, contact irving-permits@IrvingTX.gov or (972) 721-2371.
 2024 I-Code adoption (if effective May 1, 2026) may adjust exempt-work list.
+When in doubt, confirm with the local building department before starting work.